nizwar/flutter_template/readme.md

 ```

 ### Preferences
-`Preferences` is a simple class to help you manage SharedPreferences, lets write some code!.
+`Preferences` is a simple class to help you manage SharedPreferences.

 ```dart
     Future initData() async {